JustHuckItStudios/support.github.io/index.md

 ## JustHuckItStudios support page

-Please email [contact support](JustHuckItStudios@gmail.com) JustHuckItStudios@gmail.com with any questions or concerns, or feedback.
+Please email JustHuckItStudios@gmail.com with any questions or concerns, or feedback.